Text/HTML

 Purpose

-A Preliminary Engineering Report (PER) will evaluate existing issues at the Leech Lake Dam site with alternatives developed to address issues.
+A Preliminary Engineering Report (PER) will evaluate existing issues at the Leech Lake Dam site and provide alternatives developed to address these issues.

 Location